nextstrain/ncov/narratives/ncov_sit-rep_2020-03-13.md

 <br><br>
 * There is local circulation of COVID-19 in California
 <br><br>
-* Social distancing measures should be enacted swiftly to prevent further spread
+* Social distancing measures should be enacted swiftly to ease the burden on healthcare systems and protect the vulnerable
 </div>
 ```